opyruso/clair-obscur/README.md

 This project is a simple static helper for Clair Obscur pictos.
 The source files are located in `src/` and the production build is generated in `dist/`.
-It now uses small React components for the header and footer.
-React and Babel are loaded from a CDN so no additional build step is required.
+The site is now a small React single-page application using React Router.
+All scripts are loaded from a CDN so no additional build step is required.

+Available routes:

+- `/index` - simple welcome page
+- `/pictos` - pictos inventory
+- `/weapons` - weapons inventory
+- `/404` - not found page

 ## Development